Aug 20, 2024

 Conclusion

-Given the nature of the venture capital industry and the portfolio companies funds manage, having an effective vendor management process and knowing how to negotiate is mission critical.
+Given the nature of the venture capital industry and the portfolio companies funds manage, having an effective vendor management process and knowing how to succeed in vendor negotiations is mission critical.

-You need to know how to choose the right vendors, build relationships that enable you to get the best deals, and a system that facilitates performance monitoring.
+Implementing these best practices, negotiating vendor contracts becomes an easy thing.
+As long as you choose the right vendors, you can build and maintain relationships that enable you to get the best deals and integrate a system that facilitates performance monitoring.

 Every fund will have different needs, requirements, and expectations, so it's best to be clear about your goals before approaching any vendor.